Australian History and Brisbane (and NZ)

 Rescued

 On 29 November 1823, Pamphlett and some Aborigines were on the beach at Bribie Island cooking the day's catch when he saw a cutter in the bay.
 It was explorer John Oxley who was returning down the coast, from two weeks at Port Curtis near Gladstone, looking for a new convict settlement.
 Oxley was amazed to see and hear a "lighter-skinned" man waving and hailing him in English with the natives, Pamphlett himself could hardly speak that evening, such was his emotion.
 But only then did Pamphlett learn that Sydney was over 500 miles (800 km) to the south rather than to the north.
 He told part of his story to crew member John Uniacke.
 Next day they picked up Finnegan who was returning from a tribal fight.
 Finnegan showed Oxley the Brisbane River hiding behind the mangroves and Fisherman's Island , while Pamphlett assisted Uniacke and others with aspects of Aboriginal culture.
-After Parsons returned to Moreton Bay, having as Parsons said later, walked for "hundreds of miles", he was picked up by John Oxley on his second trip with Alan Cunningham on their trip in Sep-Oct 1824 — the trip when John Oxley had breakfast at Breakfast Creek.
+After Parsons returned to Moreton Bay, having as Parsons said later, walked for "hundreds of miles", he was picked up by John Oxley on his third trip with Governor Brisbane and John Finnegan in November 1824.

 Oxley, having sailed up the Brisbane River as far as Goodna in 1823, was adamant the bay and the river, was the place to start the settlement.